Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

-When deciding for a solution strategy, it is important to balance the effort and the time that is needed to generate a fitting solution with the quality of the resulting solution~\cite{cormen2017algorithmen}.
-Solution techniques that focus primarily on the quality of the result tend to have much higher execution cost (i.e., effort and time).
-The most prominent representative of these techniques are linear programming approaches as shown in Figure~\ref{fig:solutiontechniquesCompare}.
-This figure was created to provide an approximated categorization of solution techniques and their execution cost and quality of solution as it can be observed in the average case.
-On the other end of the spectrum are solution techniques, such as rules and logic programming, which focus on minimizing the execution cost in exchange for not finding the best solution in all cases.
-These techniques are used preferably in urgent scenarios, when finding any solution is enough.
-Heuristics are found in the middle of this spectrum as visualized in Figure~\ref{fig:solutiontechniquesCompare}.
-Most of the time they can result in a higher minimum amount of quality of the solution in contrast to rule-based approaches~\cite{havur2016resource}, while only having a slightly higher execution cost.
+Solution techniques that focus primarily on the quality of the result tend to have much higher execution costs (i.e., effort and time).
+The most prominent representatives of these techniques are exact algorithms solving linear or non-linear programs~\citep{Nickel2022}.
+On the other end of the spectrum are solution techniques such as rules and logic programming, which minimize the execution cost in exchange for not finding the best solution in all cases~\citep{havur2016resource}.
+Heuristics \luise{and metaheuristics} can be \fabian{positioned} in the middle of this spectrum.
+They tend to result in a higher quality of the solution \fabian{compared} to rule-based approaches~\citep{havur2016resource,Nickel2022}, while \fabian{exhibiting} only slightly higher execution cost. \luise{Usually, metaheuristics \fabian{posses} a higher execution cost but are also often able to \fabian{provide} higher solution quality than heuristics~\citep{xu2016resource}.
+Some approaches are trained based on historical data: \fabian{mined rules/heuristics and machine learning approaches.} Rules\/heuristics are mined from historical process execution data. \fabian{As a result,} solution quality tends to be higher than the non-mined version~\citep{zhao2016entropy}. \fabian{Still}, mined rules also only consider a constraint solution space.
+The execution costs are, on average, higher if the mining activity is also \fabian{taken into account---for example, by apportioning it as cost} to the execution costs per allocation. \fabian{Compared to mined rules, machine learning approaches tend to find, on average, higher quality solutions.} Machine learning acts problem-specific due to the knowledge deduced from history. \fabian{However}, the effort is higher due to the more \fabian{involved} training phase.}

-A further differentiation we observed is the decision to use a general or individualized algorithm.
-Whereas general solution techniques are defined beforehand and are used in every allocation from then on, individualized algorithms try to find a solution technique that adapts to one scenario of resource allocation individually.
-In order to create individualized techniques, machine learning methods are used, such as genetic algorithms.
-As shown in Figure~\ref{fig:solutiontechniquesCompare}, such approaches can also delivery a high solution quality, but that is very dependent on the training data used.

-In Figure~\ref{fig:solutiontechniques}, the different solution techniques of the aforementioned categories grouped by their allocation goals are shown.
-Additionally, one primary study by Ihde et al.~\cite{ihde_2019} provides an approach where any solution technique can be used.
-In the following, we present the solution approaches in more detail starting with techniques with a lower execution cost and quality -- rules and logic programming, which were mostly found in the primary studies.
-Then, used heuristics are presented followed by approaches using linear programming.
-Finally, the individualized approaches are presented, where machine learning is used to develop rules as well as heuristics trained from historic data.
-Finally, we present, on a higher abstraction level, which solution techniques support local optimization and which of them global optimization.